 Treatment options range from noninvasive behavior modification and watchful waiting to medications, minimally invasive procedures and surgery.
 Which is best for you?
 It all depends on the amount of discomfort you’re in, your age, health, the size of your prostate and your post-procedure expectations.

 Take our BPH Quiz to gauge your readiness for treatment.
 And share the results – and your concerns – with your doctor to decide on the best option for you.
-Looking for a BPH specialist?
-Use our Specialist Finder.
+Looking for a BPH doctor?
+Use our Doctor Finder.

 - Carter HB.
 Prostate Disorders: The Johns Hopkins White Papers.
 Baltimore, MD: Johns Hopkins Medicine.
 2010:1-24.